NicoDeshler/Compressive-Quantum-Imaging/README.md

 git clone https://github.com/NicoDeshler/Compressive-Quantum-Imaging.git
 ```

 The algorithm can be shown to work in simulation by running it on a provided target scene.
-The main script `PersonickWavleetEstimation.m` reads a target image from the working directory.
+The main script `PersonickWavletEstimation.m` reads a target image from the working directory.
 The entire image is assumed to be sparse in the 'db1' wavelet basis.
 Its spatial extent resides within the Rayleigh width of a direct imaging system.
 Photon counting on SPADE measurements are simulated and the Bayesian adaptive measurement scheme is applied to recover the image.

 - $\texttt{imgFile}$ : Filename for the target image (must be a grayscale image in the working directory)
 - $\texttt{Npho}$ : Number of photons collected between adaptations